 The vent stack will be approximately 320 metres from the front elevation of 4 Lincoln Road, approximately 400 metres from 3 Lincoln Road and approximately 330 metres from the front elevation of "Jodi" on Waterworks Lane.
 Although the vent stack may be up to 25 metres tall, it is a slim piece of plant (in the context of the site).
+However, whereas the previous proposal showed eight vents in a single line, the current proposal groups the vents into two sets of four vents set in a diamond shape.
+This configuration requires less supporting structure than the previous proposals.

 The existing trees (those to be retained) together with the proposed tree planting belts will, over time help to screen the lower parts of the development from the occupiers of the nearest properties.
 It is accepted that no amount of screening can totally hide the view of the new compressors and vent stack.
 During the construction a temporary soil bund to the north of the site which will be created from topsoil on the site, will assist with screening.
+A permanent soil bund will ultimately be established in this area as part of the landscaping proposals.